 0Deaths in 1,000 Live Births

 MFH in the Dominican Republic

-The infant and child mortality rates in the Dominican Republic have been increasing over the past several years primarily in rural, impoverished communities.
-The reason remains relatively unknown.
-Newborn babies are particularly susceptible to infections and respiratory problems and their ability to thrive is also directly linked to the health of the mother during pregnancy.
-Medicines for Humanity (MFH) projects in this region focus on reducing infant and child deaths with a a key goal of improving prenatal care and nutrition for pregnant women.
-MFH successfully implemented home gardens and nutrition education for pregnant mothers, strengthened community health worker outreach and knowledge, supported mobile clinics to the “batey” villages, and improved health services for mothers and children throughout 4 project sites.
+In 2003, MFH began supporting the DOC’s mobile clinic to respond to the need for medical care in the bateyes and to improve health outcomes.
+Medicines for Humanity (MFH) projects in the Dominican Republic focus on reducing infant and child deaths with a a key goal of improving prenatal care and nutrition for pregnant women.
+MFH has successfully implemented home gardens and nutrition education for pregnant mothers, strengthened community health worker outreach and knowledge, supported mobile clinics to the “batey” villages, and improved health services for mothers and children throughout our project sites.